canary-for-cognition/multimodal-dl-framework/README.md

 # Neural Networks for Binary Classification on Multimodal Data

 An extensible PyTorch framework to experiment with neural-networks-based deep learning algorithms on multiple data modalities for binary classification.
+The code in this repository was written by @matteo-rizzo for his [Master's thesis](https://www.researchgate.net/publication/365470266_Neural_networks_for_predicting_early-stage_Alzheimer's_disease_on_a_multimodal_dataset).

 ## Main features